 - Wash all baby items: Bottles, pumping items, clothes, sheets etc

-- Buy a breast pump or try out the one you just got to make sure it works
+- Buy a breast pump or try out the one you just got to make sure it works, also take some breastfeeding classes Milkology is a great one

 - Install your car seat